• Voor 17 uur besteld, dezelfde dag verzonden!

 • Use: bridge, tunnel, hiding place, foraging area, and gnawing enrichment

-• Suitable for: mice, dwarf hamsters, hamsters and gerbils
+• Suitable for: mice, dwarf hamsters, hamsters, gerbils, and small dwarf rats

 Easy to combine with